Someone's Ugly Daughter: Background

 "I created an alter-ego artist and her Ziggy Stardust-like spoof band.
-My character was a dark-haired brooding Goth girl [a version of her, Bianca, showed up a few years later in the ‘Heartbreaker’ video] who wrote and sang ridiculous tortured songs.”
-Carey also expressed in her memoir that she "looked forward to doing her alter-ego sessions after recording Daydream each night".
+My character was a dark-haired brooding goth girl [a version of her, Bianca, showed up a few years later in the 'Heartbreaker' video] who wrote and sang ridiculous tortured songs."
+Carey expressed in her memoir she "looked forward to doing her alter-ego sessions after recording Daydream each night".

 Conception and composition

-While working on Daydream, Mariah's longtime writing partner and producer Walter Afanasieff mentioned that they explored the notion of making punk music just for fun.
-Originally titled Eel Tree, he went on to say that with the project, "Carey had an idea built around Malibu Barbie".
-He also stated that Carey was inspired by bands like Hole, Garbage, and Sleater-Kinney and "channeled frustrations about her marriage into the music".
-In her memoir, Mariah stated that, she was "playing with the style of the breezy-grunge, punk-light white female singers who were popular at the time," allowing herself to express her misery and be carefree with her feelings throughout the creation of the album.
+While working on Daydream, Carey's longtime writing partner and producer Walter Afanasieff mentioned that they explored the notion of making punk music just for fun.
+Originally titled Eel Tree, he said with the project, "Carey had an idea built around Malibu Barbie".
+He added, Carey was inspired by bands like Hole, Garbage, and Sleater-Kinney and "channeled frustrations about her marriage into the music".
+In her memoir, Carey said, she was "playing with the style of the breezy-grunge, punk-light white female singers who were popular at the time," allowing herself to express her misery and be carefree with her feelings throughout the creation of the album.
 She could be "angry, angsty, and messy", but was also able to laugh.

 Gary Cirimelli, the guitarist for Chick, noted how impromptu the whole project was.
-"We all had been doing the ‘professional music business’ thing, and this brought us back to just playing for fun.
+"We all had been doing the 'professional music business' thing, and this brought us back to just playing for fun.
 There were no expectations."
 Dana Jon Chappelle, Carey's longtime engineer and someone who witnessed the band's natural progression, added, "It just sort of happened.
 There was a drum kit in the room, and ideas started floating between her and Walter."

 After working on Daydream during the day, everyone would switch to recording what would be Someone's Ugly Daughter around midnight, even going as late as six in the morning.
-Cirimelli noted how old-school the entire process was.
-"We would be recording on Sony 48-track reels.
+Cirimelli noted the entire process was old school, "We would be recording on Sony 48-track reels.
 Then, we would pull the reels off, throw on a blank reel, and start cutting.
 There was no programming involved."
-Cirimelli also noted how quickly and organically the songwriting and arrangements happened for the project. "[Mariah] would come in with half a song, and within 20 minutes, we’d start cutting it.
+Cirimelli said the songwriting and arrangements happened quickly and organically. "[Mariah] would come in with half a song, and within 20 minutes, we'd start cutting it.
 We would laugh at some of the ideas Mariah would come up with lyrically and go, 'That has to stay.'"
-He mentioned how the band would pull in studio staff, interns, friends hanging around, and people with Mariah to contribute background vocals and ad-libs — even if they couldn't sing.
+He mentioned how the band would pull in studio staff, interns, friends hanging around, and people with Mariah to contribute background vocals and ad-libs—even if they could not sing.